Updated November 2021

 Asking for a specific amount to cover a cost makes the impact tangible for the supporter.
 Ideas include reserving a place for a Christmas meal or buying a Christmas present for someone in a difficult time.
 Some people make monetary donations instead of sending Christmas cards, so you could even offer a way to show that they have donated instead of sending Christmas cards this year.

 Do you need volunteers over the festive period?
 It could be help at a food bank, animal shelter, charity shop or with a Christmas event.
-You can list opportunities & find volunteers on the do-it website.
+You can list opportunities and find volunteers on the do-it website.

 Could you host a Christmas event to raise funds for your charity?
-This could be a fete, carol service, or bake sale?
+Perhaps a fete, carol service, or bake sale?
 With many events on hold last year, this could be a great way to spread some festive cheer.